ayaashraf1/nodeCourse/README.md

 # to check db after adding user we can use npx prisma studio
 # after any change in db you should run npx prisma migrate dev
 # note: Express don't know how to handle asynchronous error but we can handle it with next ^_^
+# we use types of env to change configuration in different environments EX(local ,prod)

 # db url https://dashboard.render.com/d/dpg-ck4nt0mct0pc73d9rs8g-a
 # material src https://hendrixer.github.io/API-design-v4/